wp-plugins/shashin/readme.txt

 * Internationalization: Shashin supports translations into other languages (please contribute a translation if you're bilingual!)
 * Schedule daily automatic synchronization of Shashin with your Picasa albums.

-**Version 2.6.3 Updates**

-* Now compatible with WP 3 beta (WP 3 appears to automatically unserialize options, which was causing errors)
-* Added support for child themes
-* Can now uninstall and delete Shashin from the main plugin page (added uninstall hook for existing uninstall function)

 == Installation ==

-**Upgrade Instructions**

-1. Click the "upgrade automatically" link on your plugin menu, or: download the Shashin zip file, unzip it, and upload to your plugins directory, then deactivate and reactivate Shashin in your plugin panel.
-1. If you have any albums with videos, go to the Shashin Settings menu and select "yes" for "Sync all albums every 10 hours."
-Starting in early December 2009, all Picasa video URLs now automatically expire after 11 hours.
-Shashin needs to regularly retrieve fresh URLs so that Picasa videos embedded in your site will always work.

-**First-Time Installation Instructions**

 1. Download the zip file, unzip it, and upload the "shashin" folder to your plugins directory.
 Then activate it from your plugin panel.
 After successful activation, Shashin will appear in your "Tools" menu and your "Settings" menu.
 1. Go to the Shashin Settings menu and adjust the options as you like.
 Note the following in particular: